top of page

 • 2 min read

-From July 2025, eligible people in Australia will be able to participate in screening for lung cancer through the National Lung Cancer Screening Program.
+From July 2025, eligible people in Australia can participate in screening for lung cancer through the National Lung Cancer Screening Program.
+Screening helps find signs of cancer in individuals without symptoms.
+The primary goal is to detect cancer early, making it easier to treat.

-Lung cancer screening uses a low-dose CT scan to look for any small lumps, called nodules.
+Lung cancer screening uses a low-dose CT scan to identify small lumps called nodules.
+This method is critical as it allows healthcare providers to intervene sooner.

 Low dose CT SCAN for lung cancer screening